 Investment contract liabilities relate to contracts that do not include a significant insurance risk but that contain a financial risk.
 These contracts are initially carried at fair value less transaction costs directly related to the establishment of the contracts and are subsequently measured at amortized cost.
-The liability is derecognized when all the obligations relating to this type of contract have been performed, extinguished or have expired.
+The liability is derecognized when it is extinguished, whether because all the obligations relating to this type of contract have been performed, cancelled or have expired.